ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 LicenseKey property

 A license key is required to unlock this component after the trial period has expired.
-Assign the LicenseKey property every time a new instance of this component is created (see code below).
-Alternatively, the LicenseKey property can be set automatically.
-This requires the license key to be stored in the registry.
+Assign the LicenseKey property every time you create a new instance of this component (see code below).
+Alternatively, the LicenseKey property can be set automatically when the license key is stored in the registry.
 For details, see Product Activation.

 Example: